adamdimopoulos/CMMCPolicyInitiative/README.md

 ## Prerequisites
 1. You should have a basic understanding of [Azure Policy and Policy Initiatives](https://azure.microsoft.com/en-us/services/azure-policy/) before applying this sample.
 Do not apply this Policy Initiative in any production subscription without first understanding and accepting the potential impact.

+2. These policies are only available in our commercial cloud at this time.
+They will be made available in our government clouds over time.

 ## Deployment
 1. Download this repo and extract to a desired local folder.